John Rombotis

 John Rombotis (born 13 October 1976) is a former Australian rules footballer who played for Fitzroy, Port Adelaide and Richmond in the Australian Football League (AFL).

 Rombotis, originally from Caulfield Grammar school, played at both the Sandringham Dragons and Central U-18s before being recruited to Fitzroy with pick 23 in the 1994 AFL draft.

 AFL career

 Fitzroy career (1995–1996)

-After four appearances in 1995, Rombotis managed to play every single game the following season but it was a poor year for Fitzroy, and he experienced just one win.
-He gathered the only two Brownlow Medal votes of his career for a 29 disposal effort against Carlton.
+After four appearances in 1995, Rombotis managed to play every single game the following season, but it was a poor year for Fitzroy, and he experienced just one win.
+He gathered the only two Brownlow Medal votes of his career for a 29-disposal effort against Carlton.

 Port Adelaide career (1997)

-Instead of joining the newly formed Brisbane Lions in 1997, Rombotis made his way to the competition's other new club, Port Adelaide, which picked up Rombotis with the sixth pick of the 1996 AFL draft.
+Instead of joining the Brisbane Lions in 1997, Rombotis made his way to the competition's other new club, Port Adelaide, which picked up Rombotis with the sixth pick of the 1996 AFL draft.
 He struggled to make an impact in his only year at the club and was traded to Richmond for Chris Naish.

 Richmond career (1998–2000)

-In three seasons, Rombotis was not able to get regular games and after an injury riddled season in 2000 was delisted.
+In three seasons, Rombotis was not able to get regular games and after an injury riddled season in 2000, was delisted.